eridani9k/coda/README.md

 $ ./curl.sh 8080
 ```

-The `Router` should now print routing destinations in a round-robin basis:
+The `Router` should now print routing destinations on a round-robin basis:
 ```
 [ 2023-01-24T19:02:48+08:00 ] Request routed to http://127.0.0.1:8081...
 [ 2023-01-24T19:02:51+08:00 ] Request routed to http://127.0.0.1:8082...